 (See also Overview of Parasitic Infections.)

 Primary amebic meningoencephalitis is a rare, usually fatal infection of the central nervous system (brain and spinal cord) caused by Naegleria fowleri.

 The amebas that cause this infection live in fresh, often stagnant water throughout the world.
-When people, usually children or young adults, swim in contaminated water, the amebas can enter the central nervous system through the mucous membranes of the nose.
+When people, usually children or young adults, swim in contaminated water, the amebas can enter the central nervous system through the nose.
 When they reach the brain, they cause inflammation, tissue death, and bleeding.

 Other techniques are available in specialized laboratories and are more likely to detect the amebas.
-They include culture, polymerase chain reaction (PCR) to check for the genetic material of the ameba, and stains to identify ameba in brain tissue.
+They include the following:

 and one or more of the following:

 Generic NameSelect Brand Names